iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 You will need to pass the following parameters to the docker run command:
 * IRIUS_SERVER: IriusRisk instance server ([http|https]://\<host>:\<port>)
-* IRIUS_API_TOKEN: IriusRisk API token from an IriusRisk user.
+* IRIUS_API_TOKEN: IriusRisk API token from an IriusRisk user
 * PRODUCT_REF: IriusRisk threat model reference
-* CONFIG_FILE: one of the names of the above list.
+* CONFIG_FILE: one of the names in this [list](#available-tests-and-configurations)

 Example:
 ```
-docker run --rm -e IRIUS_SERVER=<server> -e IRIUS_API_TOKEN=<token> -e PRODUCT_REF=<product_ref> -e CONFIG_FILE=risk continuumsecurity/iriusrisk-tmvs
+docker run --rm -e IRIUS_SERVER=<server> -e IRIUS_API_TOKEN=<token> -e PRODUCT_REF=<product_ref> -e CONFIG_FILE=<test_configuration> continuumsecurity/iriusrisk-tmvs
 ```

+The result of the execution will be the console output from pytest and a file called result.xml will be generated in /volume folder inside the container.
+If you want to get the result file you will need to configure a volume.
+See the next step to see how can you do it.

 ### Option 2: Create and run your own configuration

 If our predefined configurations are not enough and you want to tune your own configurations you need to define a volume to pass the configuration file to the container.

 ```
-docker run --rm -v /path/to/yamls:/volume -e CONFIG_FILE=custom continuumsecurity/iriusrisk-tmvs
+docker run --rm -v /path/to/yamls:/volume -e CONFIG_FILE=<custom_name> continuumsecurity/iriusrisk-tmvs
 ```

-Note that "/path/to/yamls" is a folder in the Docker host system and must be changed.
+Note that "/path/to/yamls" is a folder in your Docker host system and must be changed with the absolute path of your configuration folder.
 It is also mandatory to pass the name of the yaml file to execute with the CONFIG_FILE environment variable.
-User folder must be linked with /volume.
+User folder must be linked with /volume using the option "-v /path/to/yamls:/volume".

 __Example__: suppose that you have a folder called "/home/user/yamlFiles" that contains test1.yaml, test2.yaml and test3.yaml

 You can then run the following:
 ```
 docker run --rm -v /home/user/yamlFiles:/volume -e CONFIG_FILE=test1 continuumsecurity/iriusrisk-tmvs